 Roundabouts: Only mentioned as illegal in SA.

 Edge or shoulder filtering: Only mentioned as legal in Queensland in 90km/h zones.
-If the electronic speed sign drops below 90km/h, it becomes illegal.
+It used to be illegal if the variable electronic speed signal dropped below 90km/h but that has now been amended, thanks to representations by the Motorcycle Riders Association of Queensland.

 Only when safe to do so (or similar words): This is an overriding rule mentioned in Victoria, SA, ACT, Queensland and Tasmania, but not NSW.
 It provides police with some latitude to fine riders based on their judgement.